Sigma-NIT-T/Data_Science_Projects_Jan-Feb_2023/README.md

 The repository is organized into folders that represent different data analytics topics.
 Each folder contains projects related to that topic.
 The current folder structure is:

 + **Data-Analysis/**: projects related to data cleaning, exploration, and analysis.
-+ **Data-Visualization/**: projects related to visualizing data using various tools and libraries.
 + **Machine-Learning/**: projects related to building and evaluating machine learning models.
 + **Deep-Learning/**: projects related to building and evaluating deep learning models.
 + **Natural-Language-Processing/**: projects related to natural language processing and text analytics.